docker-hy/docker-hy.github.io/part1.md

       root       386  0.0  0.0   4368   672 ?
 S    10:33   0:00 sleep 1
       root       387  0.0  0.0  36836  2900 pts/0    R+   10:34   0:00 ps aux

 In our command `-it` is short for `-i`  and `-t` where `-i` is "interactive, connect STDIN" and `-t` "allocate a pseudo-TTY".
-From `ps aux` listing we can see that our `bash` process got pid 300.
 Or to put it more simply, `-it` allows you to interact with the container by using the command line.
+From the `ps aux` listing we can see that our `bash` process got PID (process ID) of 300.

-Now that we're inside the container it behaves like you'd expect from ubuntu and we can terminate the container by killing the process with `kill 1` or exit the container with `exit` and either kill or stop the container.
+Now that we're inside the container it behaves as you'd expect from ubuntu, and we can terminate the container by killing the process with `kill 1`, or exit the container with `exit` and then either kill or stop the container.

-Our looper won't stop for SIGTERM that the stop sends but stop sends SIGKILL command after grace period.
+Our looper won't stop for a SIGTERM signal sent by a stop command.
+To terminate the process, stop follows the SIGTERM with a SIGKILL after a grace period.
 In this case it's simply faster to use kill.

     $ docker kill looper
     $ docker rm looper

-The previous two commands would be basically the same as `docker rm --force looper`
+Running the previous two commands is basically equivalent to running `docker rm --force looper`

-Let's start another process with `-it` and also with `--rm` to remove it automatically after it has exited.
+Let's start another process with `-it` and also with `--rm` in order to remove it automatically after it has exited.
 This means that there is no garbage containers left behind, but also that `docker start` can not be used to start the container after it has exited.

 `docker run -d --rm -it --name looper-it ubuntu:16.04 sh -c 'while true; do date; sleep 1; done'`

-Now let's attach to the container and hit control+p, control+q that detaches us from the STDOUT.
+Now let's attach to the container and hit control+p, control+q to detach us from the STDOUT.

     $ docker attach looper-it